All Episodes

 It is not the fault of Charlton Heston, nor is it the fault of talk radio.

-Steve Flaherty held a press conference today.
+Here's the soundbite the Virginia State Police Chief, Steve Flaherty, held a press conference today.

 You know, we played these press conferences.

-In fact, Mike, uh, you know, wise thing to do here would be to go back to our archives.
+In fact, Mike, you know, wise thing to do here would be to go back to our archives.

-Let's uh go to audio soundbite number three.
+Let's go to audio soundbite number three.

-This is late yesterday after my program, Steve Flaherty, the Virginia State Police Chief.
+Steve Flaherty, the Virginia State Police Chief.

 The correspondence included multiple photographs, video, and writings.